How to Access Mobile Tickets

 Patrons who use wheelchairs may proceed to the front of the security bag check line and concession line.

 See Directions & Parking for details on accessible parking locations.

-Assistive Listening Devices: Centennial Hall is equipped with an infrared, high-clarity audio amplification system.
-Free headsets and neck loops are available at the courtesy desk in the lobby on a first-come, first-served basis.
+Assistive Listening Devices: Centennial Hall has free headsets and neck loops which are available at the courtesy desk in the lobby on a first-come, first-served basis.

 Large-Print and Braille Playbills: Large print playbills are available upon request at time of event.
 To inquire about the availability of Braille playbills, contact the Box Office at (520) 621-3341 at least two weeks in advance.